puppetlabs/puppet-docs/source/puppet/3.8/post_install.markdown

 [ext_rack]: https://github.com/puppetlabs/puppet/tree/master/ext/rack

-### Configure Load Balancing and CA Service Routing

-If you're using multiple masters, you'll need to make sure traffic is being directed properly.
-See [the guide to configuring multiple masters][multi_masters] for details.

 ### Start the Puppet Master Service

 The exact service you need to start will depend on the web server you configured.
 If you followed the Passenger guide, you'll want to start the `httpd` or `apache2` service, depending on your OS.

 Configure a Puppet Agent Node